 |Slots||8 Filled||7 Filled||6 Filled||5 Filled||4 Filled||3 Filled||2 Filled||1 Filled|

-So I hoped you learned something about heating as well along the way, if you really don’t want to spreadsheet yourselve and need your exact setup optimized then you might try on this hastily created discord because maybe I do like spreasheeting a little more than eve, when I am sitting away from a capable computer at least ;).
-Otherwise if you think this whole thing is way overkill, then here is a few key points that I learned along the way:
+So I hoped you learned something about heating as well along the way, if you really don’t want to spreadsheet yourself and need your exact setup optimized then you might try on this hastily created discord because maybe I will have time to help out.
+Otherwise, if you think this whole thing is way overkill, then here is a few key points that I learned along the way:

 - Empty/offline slots are good for heating, a single one gives you between 4% and 9% of extra time you can heat